jahnavi-naik/recipe-analysis/README.md

   </tbody>
 </table>

-The columns of the reviews dataframe that I use are:
+The columns of the reviews dataframe that are relevant to my focus are:
 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">